rrottmann/managetags/README.md

 Python script to manage tags encoded in the filename.

-A tag is kept in a list of keywords enclosed in '[' and ']' at the end of the filename.
+A tag is kept in a list of keywords enclosed in '[' and ']' at the end of the filename - just before the file extension.

 Tags may be used to organize the file and to easier locate it.